Neural PDE operator learning

 OTOH Fourier series also encode some troubling assumptions.
 Essentially these amount to an assumption that the basis functions are periodic, which in turn amounts to assuming that the domain of functions is toroidal, or, I suppose, a box with uniform boundary conditions.
 This is pretty common, but also annoying.
 Li, Kovachki, Azizzadenesheli, Liu, Bhattacharya, et al. (2020b) argue that does not matter because the edge effects can be more-or-less ignored and that things will still work OK because of the “local linear projection” part, which is … fine I guess?
 Maybe true.
 It still grates.
 Certainly the boundary conditions situation will just be messy AFAICT for any neural operator so I am at ease with the idea they would like to simply ignore it for now.

-Also, this method uses a lot of the right buzzwords to sound like a kernel trick approach, and one can’t help but feel there might be a logical Gaussian process regression formulation with nice Bayesian interpretation.
-But I can’t see an obvious way of making that fly; the operator passes though a lot of nonlinear functions and thus the pushforward measure will get gnarly, not to mention the correlation kernel.
+The FNO method uses a lot of the right buzzwords to sound like a kernel trick approach, and one can’t help but feel there might be a logical Gaussian process regression formulation with nice Bayesian interpretation.
 I suppose it could possibly be approximated as ‘just’ another deep Gaussian process with some tactical assumptions, perhaps infinite-width asymptotics.
 Laplace approximation?
 Or a variational approximation?
-But what is a plausible variational family?

 2.5 Is FNO secretly a DeepONet?